Black PhD Nurse Scientists

 Meet the Founders

-Black PhD Nurse Scientists. is a collaboration between four nurse scientists and HBCU alumnae, Drs.
-Kamila Alexander, Dawn Aycock, Fawn Cothran, and Schenita Randolph.
+Black PhD Nurse Scientists is a collaboration between four nurse scientists and HBCU alumnae, Drs.
+Kamila Alexander, Dawn Aycock, Fawn Cothran, and Schenita Davis Randolph.
 Their alma maters include North Carolina A&T State University, Howard University, and Prairie View A&M University.

 Kamila A. Alexander, PhD, RN